tantantheman/tantan-knochbox/README.md

-# Introducing: The KnöchBox, a unnecessarily named Puzzle Box
+# Introducing: The KnöchBox, or an Exercise in the Unecessarily Bavarian-themed Naming of a Puzzle Box

 ![alt text][intro]